balena-io/docs/pages/learn/welcome/security.md

 ## Device access

-Device access is managed by our host operating system, [{{ $names.os.lower }}](/reference/OS/overview/2.x). {{ $names.os.upper }} is a thin Linux environment that supports the {{ $names.company.lower }} services and user application containers. {{ $names.os.upper }} is built using [Yocto Linux](https://www.yoctoproject.org/), the de facto standard for building lightweight embedded Linux environments.
+Device access is managed by our host operating system, [{{ $names.os.lower }}](/reference/OS/overview/2.x). {{ $names.os.upper }} is a thin Linux that supports the {{ $names.company.lower }} services and user containers. {{ $names.os.upper }} is built using [Yocto Linux](https://www.yoctoproject.org/), the de facto standard for building lightweight embedded Linux environments.
 Using Yocto allows {{ $names.company.lower }} to build images that contain no unused or unnecessary code in either userspace or the running kernel, minimizing the device's available attack surface.
 All {{ $names.company.lower }} software running on devices is 100% open source and can be independently audited and verified.
 Device access is granted to a subset of {{ $names.company.lower }} employees to enable support and device troubleshooting.
 This access is controlled by ssh key access and only after access is explicitly granted to balena.

-Application source code and images are stored on {{ $names.company.lower }} backend servers with access limited only to administrative/operational staff and are not exposed to anyone outside of {{ $names.company.lower }}.
+User source code and images are stored on {{ $names.company.lower }} backend servers with access limited only to administrative/operational staff and are not exposed to anyone outside of {{ $names.company.lower }}.
 It is also possible to bypass the {{ $names.company.lower }} builder entirely and push only pre-built artifacts, meaning that {{ $names.company.lower }} never has access to the code at any point.

-When a {{ $names.os.lower }} image is downloaded and flashed to a device, it comes with a provisioning key that allows devices to be added to a specific application.
+When a {{ $names.os.lower }} image is downloaded and flashed to a device, it comes with a provisioning key that allows devices to join a specific fleet.
 When the device boots up for the first time, it uses the provisioning API to register itself with {{ $names.company.lower }}.
 A new device entry on the {{ $names.company.lower }} backend is created, and a device API key for this device is generated.
 Once the provisioning is successful, the provisioning API key is deleted from the device.
 The device API key allows control of the following:

 - changing the device metadata
-- reading metadata of the application associated with the device
+- reading metadata of the fleet associated with the device
-- reading environment variables associated with the device
+- reading variables associated with the device
-- reading environment variables for the application that is associated with the device
+- reading variables for the fleet that is associated with the device
-- reading build logs of the application associated with the device
+- reading build logs of the fleet associated with the device

-If a device is compromised, the device API key can only be used to read information about the device or the application the device is associated with.
+If a device is compromised, the device API key can only be used to read information about the device or the fleet the device is associated with.
 A fleet owner can remove and revoke the API key of a compromised device by simply deleting the device from the dashboard.

-A device API key also allows a device to request an application update.
+A device API key also allows a device to request the latest release.
 When a device requests an update, this API key is sent to {{ $names.company.lower }} and authenticated.
 Once the API key has been authenticated, a Docker pull is initiated on the device.

 Both the Docker pull request and the actual image download process are performed using HTTPS, so are TLS encrypted.
 HTTPS connections are always outbound from the device to the {{ $names.company.lower }} service, meaning that no inbound connections are created and no inbound ports on the firewall are required.
 ## Runtime management

 ### VPN

-{{ $names.company.upper }} uses [OpenVPN](https://openvpn.net/) to control the device state (e.g. device reboot, device shutdown, application restart, etc.).
+{{ $names.company.upper }} uses [OpenVPN](https://openvpn.net/) to control the device state (e.g. device reboot, device shutdown, service(s) restart, etc.).
 As mentioned above, devices only connect outbound to the VPN and all traffic over the VPN is encrypted with TLS.

-When the VPN is enabled, SSH access is available to the application container using the {{ $names.company.lower }} dashboard or the CLI.
+When the VPN is enabled, SSH access is available to the service using the {{ $names.company.lower }} dashboard or the CLI.

 The {{ $names.company.lower }} VPN disallows device-to-device traffic and prohibits outbound traffic to the Internet.
 If a device were compromised, this ensures that it cannot contaminate another device.